win8linux/headline/README.md

 ## Terminal Setup
-For the continuous line above the prompt, use a font with ligatures such as [Fira Code](https://github.com/tonsky/FiraCode).
+For the continuous line above the prompt, no further setup is needed!
+Use any font you want, as long as it has the ▁ (Lower One-eighth Block) symbol.

 If you want symbols, use a font that has them such as [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) and assign your desired symbols to the prefix variables.